 - Multi-tool (including a chain tool)

-- Bike lights (usefull for night time and if you stumble across a Glow Worm tunnel)
+- Bike lights (useful for night time and if you stumble across a glow worm tunnel)

 - Spare inner